If you've suffered a traumatic brain injury that prevents you from working, you may be eligible for Social Security disability benefits.

 - with daytime seizure episodes OR nighttime episodes that interfere with your daytime activities.

 Listing 11.03 for non-convulsive epilepsy is met when an individual experiences petit mal, psychomotor, or focal seizures more than once a week despite three months of treatment, with alteration of awareness, loss of consciousness, or other symptoms causing significant interference with daily activities.
+(Read more in Nolo's article on disability due to epilepsy.)

 The listing for strokes, 11.04, will be met if an individual continues to experience difficulty speaking or understanding speech or using his or her arms and legs three months after the stroke occurred.
+(Read more in Nolo's article on disability due to stroke.)

 Finally, listing 12.02 for organic mental disorders is rather complex but can be met when an individual has experienced a substantial loss of certain cognitive abilities, including the loss of 15 or more IQ points as measured by neuropsychological testing.